VLOOKUP Function and Its Uses

 The Vlookup function looks for a value in the leftmost column of a table and then returns a value in the same row from a column you specify.

-Syntax
+Syntax of VLOOKUP

 The syntax for Vlookup function is as follows :

-VLOOKUP (lookup_value, table_array, col_index_num ,range_lookup)
+VLOOKUP(lookup_value, table_array, col_index_num ,range_lookup)

 VLOOKUP (value to be found, table reference, pull a matching value from the Kth column of the table , exact match / closest match)